4dn-dcic/fish_omics_format/docs/source/undecoded.rst

 Summary
 -------
-This table is optional and is designed to be used to report the XYZ coordinates of individual SM localization events before decoding.
+This table is optional and is designed to be used to report the XYZ coordinates of individual SM Localization events before decoding.

 In such a case, the final SM Localization event is recorded in the :ref:`vol_core`, while the underlying primary localization data can be recorded by using this table, as shown in the example below.